-This Blueberry Bread Pudding Pancake recipe is a cozy warm hug of a breakfast anytime of the year.
-The pancakes are a combination of custardy french toast and fluffy pancakes with plenty of juicy blueberries.
+These are the best blueberry pancakes!
+The recipe is a cozy warm hug of a breakfast anytime of the year.
+The pancakes are a combination of custardy French toast and fluffy pancakes with plenty of juicy blueberries.

 A towering fruit-filled stack of warm blueberry pancakes is a delicious and picture perfect breakfast or brunch.
 This blueberry pancake recipe is a cross between custardy French toast and fluffy pancakes with plump juicy blueberries.